lllDavid/marketplace/README.md

 The database configuration is located in the config.py file in the root directory.

-The SQL scripts for creating the required tables can be found in the /db directory.
+The SQL scripts for the required tables can be found in the /db directory.

 7. **Run the Flask Application:**